Documentation Index

 5. Test the agent

 Click Test this agent to run a sandboxed dry-run.
 The test executes against your real connections but in a safe context.
-You’ll see:
+You’ll see:- Whether each step succeeded or failed

 - A result summary